 Guima also supports community gardening, cultural activities and environmental education programs in its community.
 It has 90 permanent employees and approximately 200 temporary workers during the harvest season.

-Coffees are processed on the farm as natural or pulped natural and are dried on patios, raised beds and in drying machines.
+Coffees are processed on the farm as natural or pulped natural (we purchase natural) and are dried on patios, raised beds and in drying machines.

 Cupping notes: Milk chocolate, peanut, light acidity, clean.